bmarv/Covid19-Tracker/README.md

 # Covid19-Tracker

+A live version can be found [here](https://daily-covid19-tracker.netlify.app/).

-This project was build with ReactJS only.
+_This project was build with ReactJS._

 ## Overview